tensorflow/mesh/README.md

 * Each tensor is distributed (split and/or replicated) across all processors in a mesh.

-* The "layout" of a tensor on a mesh is an injective partial map from the dimensions of the tensor to the dimensions of the mesh, specifying which dimensions of the tensor are split across which dimensions of the mesh.
-An empty layout means that the tensor is fully replicated across all processors.

 * Tensor dimensions and mesh dimensions are named.
 The layouts of all tensors follow from a set of user-defined layout rules which specify which